Apr 25, 2020

 Olympus XZ-1 - edited with PhotoLab 3 and Luminar 4 (Sky was replaced with Luminar)

 When evaluating different cameras, it is always important to rate them on how edit-friendly each camera's images are.
 You probably think, why do that?
 Some brands are just more flexible during post-processing.
 For example, Panasonic is known for its sharp images.
-That said, older Panasonics had color issues with especially skin tones, greens, and blue skies.
-It was difficult to correct these colors.
-More recent models like the GH4, GH5, and the G9 is much better.
+That said, older Panasonics had color issues like skin tones, greens, and blue skies.
+It was difficult to correct these faulty colors.
+More recent models like the GH4, GH5, and the G9 improved significantly.

-In terms of color and image editing, my favorite brands were always Olympus and Canon.
-The flexibility these brands have is just great.
-When Olympus launched the original EM5, it felt as if the dynamic range never stopped, especially when compared to the older EP3 or the Canon 700D, which I used at the time.
+In terms of color and editing, my favorite brands were Olympus and Canon.
+The editing flexibility of these brands is excellent.
+When Olympus launched the EM5 MKI, it felt like the dynamic range was infinite, especially when compared to the older EP3 or the Canon 700D, which I also used at the time.

-Paging through my EM5 image collection and studying the images, I was happy I always selected jpeg + raw files.
-If you ever wondered about raw files, my advice is to start as soon as you can.
-The reason simply is, raw editors continue to improve every year...
+Paging through my EM5 image collection and studying them, I was glad that I always used the JPEG + RAW option.
+If you ever considered using raw files, my advice is to start as soon as you can.
+The reason simply is, that raw editors continue to improve every year...

 Olympus EM5 w 12mm f2 Jpeg file, ISO200, f5.6, 1/1000 (No editing - as-is from the camera)